symverse-lab/V3/docs/citizen-protocol-spec.md

 - is assigned automatically,
 - uniquely belongs to the Citizen,
 - is not chosen by the user,
-- cannot be changed or deleted by membership transaction.
+- cannot be changed or deleted by Citizen transaction.

 ---